Meeting Time: June 17, 2020 at 1:00pm EDT

 • Default_avatar

-Susanne Cummings almost 4 years ago
+Susanne Cummings over 4 years ago

 My husband, William Cummings & I live on Watts Passage Rd.
 We are strongly opposed to the proposed changes to the 29/Burnley Station/Frays Mill intersection.